Simon-Cheek/SKTaskMgmt-FrontEnd/README.md

 - Create Campaigns and group tasks into them (Viewing Page per Campaingn w/ Progress Stats)
 - Calendar Integration ?

-STATE MANAGEMENT CHECKLIST:
+---

-- Main Task Page + Archived
+TODO:

-  - Logic for completing tasks
+- Wire in Backend
-  - Edit takes you to edit page
+- Persist authenticated sessions using endpoint
-- Edit
+- Configure cookies to be sent to backend domain
-  - Edit actually edits a task
+- Make sure ID generation is backend